How the permit scheme works

 - an open back, or a back which is separate to the main cab such as a closed cab pick-up

 Commercial type vehicles which have been hired for less than three days will not require a permit.
-Householders who have hired a commercial type vehicle should bring their hire agreement document with them to the site and show it to a site operative.From 1 June 2019 the permit scheme will also include Blue Badge holders.
+Householders who have hired a commercial type vehicle should bring their hire agreement document with them to the site and show it to a site operative.The permit scheme also includes Blue Badge holders.
 See Permit administration fee FAQs for Blue Badge holders for more details.

 - Administration fee

-From 1 June 2019 a £15 administration fee will be introduced.
+A £15 administration fee applies to each permit application.
 It costs approximately £15 for each permit to be processed.
-These permits are currently issued free of charge but due to the rising demand for services and ongoing financial pressures faced by local authorities across the county, introducing a £15 administration fee will cover the cost of issuing each permit.
+Previously these permits were issued free of charge but due to the rising demand for services and ongoing financial pressures faced by local authorities across the county, introducing a £15 administration fee is necessary to cover the cost of issuing each permit.
 The decision to implement the policy change was made on 29 October 2018 by the Executive Member for Environment and Transport, see the Household Waste Recycling Centres Cross Border Charging and Permit System Update report

 - What the permit provides